 Period of changes in the steppe

-In a half century period great changes had happened in that part of the Central Asia.
-All parts of the land were joined to the Russian Empire’s territory, and travelling across the steppe became no longer an extreme experience, turning into a routine trip along the postal road, through the stops and stations with inns and horse changing points.
-However, in European perception, these places still remained unexplored and exotic and, therefore, were very attractive for using budgets and taking activities – both of these were required in considerable amounts.
-Establishment of simple infrastructure couldn’t shorten huge distance between destinations; the steppe climate with its challenging continental character and unpredictable behaviour hadn’t changed either.
-The trip of Germans across Kazakhstan was named as an expedition.
-In fact, that was that.
-However, the nature of the trip could be categorized as fully-fletched science tourism.
+In a period of half a century great changes had taken place in parts of Central Asia.
+All of the land conjoined to the Russian Empire’s territory, and travelling across the steppe was no longer an extreme experience, turning into a routine trip along the postal road, through the stops and stations with inns and horse changing points.
+However, in European perception, these places still remained unexplored and exotic and, therefore, were worthy travel destinations for spending money and effort – both of which were required in considerable amounts.
+Establishment of simple infrastructure couldn’t shorten the huge distances between destinations; the steppe climate with its challenging continental character and unpredictable behavior hadn’t changed either.
+The trip of Germans across Kazakhstan was called an expedition, and was just called that, as the true nature of the trip could be categorized as fully-fletched science tourism.

-Alfred Brehm (1829-1884) wasn’t the only participant (although, the most significant of all) of the expedition supported by the Bremen Geographical Community and created under the patronage of the earl Carl von Waldburg-Zeil-Trauchburg.
-The earl, a man of science, was educated in the Forestry and Agricultural Academy as well as in Leipzig University and, in the course of education, he was collecting herbarium and showed himself as a leader.
+Alfred Brehm (1829-1884) wasn’t the only participant (although, he was the most significant of them all) of the expedition supported by the Bremen Geographical Community and created under the patronage of the earl Carl von Waldburg-Zeil-Trauchburg.
+The earl, a man of science, was educated in the Forestry and Agricultural Academy as well as in Leipzig University and, in the course of his education, he was collecting herbarium and and was barely present to look over the kingdom.

-The official chief of the expedition was considered to be Otto Finsch (1839-1917), one more distinct German zoologist who was popular for his long time studies on parrots in the Pacific Islands.
-The expedition was sponsored by famous Russian merchant, a patron of arts, Alexander Sibiryakov: he gave away 20,000 deutsche marks.
+The official chief of the expedition was considered to be Otto Finsch (1839-1917), one more distinct German zoologist who was popular for his long time studies on parrots of the Pacific Islands.
+The expedition was sponsored by the famous Russian merchant, a patron of the arts, Alexander Sibiryakov: he gave away 20,000 deutsche marks.

-Additionally, the expedition was accompanied by a high-ranking regional historian and explorer of the Inner Asia Vladimir Poltoratskiy, a governor of Semipalatinsk region at that time.
-With his spouse Lyubov Poltoratskaya, who was also famous in science circles for her works in geography and ethnography, Vladimir accompanied Germans within the boundaries of his region.
+Additionally, the expedition was accompanied by a high-ranking regional historian and explorer of Inner Asia, Vladimir Poltoratskiy, the governor of the Semipalatinsk region at that time.
+With his spouse Lyubov Poltoratskaya, who was also famous in the scientific community for her work in geography and ethnography, Vladimir accompanied the Germans within the boundaries of his region.

-On the territory of Kazakhstan the route was lying within two regions of that time – Semipalatinskaya and Semirechenskaya: Altay Mountains, Zaisan Lake, Tarbagatay Mountains, Alakol Lake, Dzungarian Alatau Mountains.
-Brehm didn’t travel farther than Lepsinsk area.
+On the territory of Kazakhstan the route was lying within two regions at the time – Semipalatinsk and Semirechensk (nowadays East Kazakhstan and Almaty regions): Altai Mountains, Zaisan Lake, Tarbagatay Mountains, Alakol Lake, Dzungarian Alatau Mountains.
+However Brehm didn’t travel farther than the Lepsinsk area.

-The most part of the road passed through the steppe.
-But at closer look the steppe didn’t look as a monotonous landscape at all, as it may seem when living in Germany.
-Comparing images of the steppe, that Brehm had seen in Kazakhstan, with landscapes in his motherland he wrote: “It would be unfair to say that the steppe is lack of attractive and even majestic landscapes.
-Northern Germany is much more dull and monotonous than the steppe… Flora of the steppe is very rich with its species, much richer, than it is generally appreciated; and than I myself thought, until I have faced the reality.”
-It is worth mentioning that Germans were very lucky in terms of the season – spring in the steppe admires even local people, nothing to say about foreign guests.
-“Spring might seem to be more beautiful in tropical countries, however, nowhere else, but in the steppe, spring has such great charming effect, when it alone exceeds summer, autumn and winter influence.
-Together with flora spring awakens steppe animals… A few animal species that are typical to the steppe appear in great numbers and attract one’s attention.”
+For the most part the road passed through the steppes.
+But at a closer look the steppes didn’t seem like a monotonous landscape at all, as it may seem like when living in Germany.
+Comparing images of the steppe, that Brehm had seen in Kazakhstan, with the landscapes of his motherland he wrote: “It would be unfair to say that the steppes lack attractive and even majestic landscapes.
+Northern Germany is much more dull and monotonous than the steppes… Flora of the steppes is very rich with its species, much richer, than it is generally expected, and that I myself thought, until I faced it upfront.”
+It is worth mentioning that Germans were very lucky in terms of the seasons – spring in the steppe is admired even by the local people, so there’s nothing to say about how much foreign travelers would love it.
+“Spring might seem to be more beautiful in tropical countries, however, nowhere else does spring have such a charming effect.
+Together with the flora, spring awakens the animals of the steppes… A few animal species that are typical to the steppes appear in great numbers and attract one’s attention.”

-Brehm about Kazakh people: “Favourable impression on impartial observer”
+Brehm about the Kazakh people: “A favourable impression on an impartial observer”

-Charmed by free life of nomads, Alfred Brehm constantly distracted himself from his observations in the nature by turning his attention to people.
-This is confirmed by his notes that, perhaps, are valuable not with precious scientific observations but with bright descriptions of Kazakh’s life in Semipalatinskaya and Semirechenskaya regions.
-Here are several fragments from Brehm’s descriptions of Kazakhs who at that time, mistakenly, called themselves as Kyrgyzs:
+Charmed by the free life of the nomads, Alfred Brehm constantly distracted himself from his observations in the nature by turning his attention to people.
+This is confirmed by his notes which are, perhaps, are valuable not because of precious scientific observations, but with the bright descriptions of a Kazakh’s life in the regions they explored.
+Here are several fragments from Brehm’s descriptions of Kazakhs:

-“Kyrgyzs are true nation of horsemen – it is hard to imagine them without a horse; they are growing up with foals and each of them live with their own horse for the whole life until the horse dies.”
+“Kazakhs are true nation of horsemen – it is hard to imagine them without a horse; they grow up with foals and live with their horse for the whole life until the horse dies.”

-“A Kyrgyz huntsman possesses courage and endurance.
-He demonstrates great ability not only in horse riding but also in the art of lying in wait and stalking the game.”
+“A Kazakh huntsman possesses courage and endurance.
+He demonstrates great ability not only in horse riding but also in the art of stealth and stalking the game.”

-“A Kyrgyz man appreciates headwork much more above physical.
+“A Kazakh man appreciates headwork much more above physical.
 His quick and lively mind constantly requires mental food; he likes not only simple but also challenging activities of various types…”

-“It is easy to understand why such nation respects singers and story tellers.
+“It is easy to understand why this nation respects singers and storytellers.
 In this sense, all of them are equal around each other: rich and poor, high-ranked and ordinary, educated and uneducated people.
 Their sonorous language, rigid though, is incredibly expressive.”

-“Consciousness of power and agility, smartness in horse riding and hunting, poetical talent and quickness of mind in general, feeling of self-sufficiency and freedom presented by the steppe – all these make a Kyrgyz man behave confidently and with dignity.”
+“Consciousness of power and agility, smartness in horse riding and hunting, poetical talent and quickness of mind in general, feeling of self-sufficiency and freedom presented by the steppe – all these make a Kyrgyz man behave with confidence and dignity.”

 Kazakhs about Brehm: “A huge nose!”

-It is rarely when we have an opportunity to learn opposite view – what do main characters think about the author of these travel sketches?
-How do locals see travellers?
-In case with Brehm there is a possibility to slightly fill this gap in; this is what Vladimir Proskurin, a famous Kazakhstani historian who now lives in Germany, had wrote: “In memory of local people a German hunter remained as “Ulken Nemes” (“A Big German”) or “Zor Muryn” (“A Big Nose”).
+It is rare when we get an opportunity to hear what the locals have to say about the travelers – what do main characters think about the author of these travel sketches?
+How do locals see travelers?
+In case the of Brehm there is a possibility to slightly fill this gap in; this is what Vladimir Proskurin, a famous Kazakhstani historian who now lives in Germany, had wrote: “In the memory of the local people the German hunter remained as “Ulken Nemes” (“A Big German”) or “Zor Muryn” (“A Big Nose”).
 Brehm liked translating “steppe rhapsodies ” in his own manner, he was also reading “Faust” in front of village habitats…”

-Brehm’s nose made a great impression not only on locals – this is how Ivan Slovtsov, a historian from Omsk region at that time, described it: “A huge man of 37 years old with straight hair slicked back, as a young vicar, and cut in a circle, with a big, even huge nose; a vibrant, vigorous, funny guy who jokes a lot…”
+Brehm’s nose made a great impression not only on the locals – this is how Ivan Slovtsov, a historian from the Omsk region at that time, described it: “A huge man, 37 years old with straight hair slicked back, as a young vicar, and cut in a circle, with a big, even huge nose; a vibrant, vigorous, funny guy who jokes a lot…”

 Why they all are so obsessed with the nose?